wix-incubator/wix-code-mls/README.md

 ![run](images/run.png)

-The inital run can take a few hours.
+The initial run can take a few hours.
 Subsequent runs are normally quite faster, as there is no need to sync data that has not changed.

 ### Create fields